Co-Lab-You-Belong-in-Tech/bootcamp-guide/README.md

 ---

-Step 1: Click on Code
+Step 1: Click on Code on this repo
 ![image](https://github.com/Co-Lab-You-Belong-in-Tech/sprint-os/assets/4635815/39bcd268-2a59-4de8-a2f2-3a69d82405d8)

 Step 2: Download ZIP